 Scope of Practice:

-Dr. Santa Maria’s and Dr. Englert's practice focuses on neuropsychological evaluation of adults and children.
+Dr. Santa Maria’s practice focuses on neuropsychological evaluation of adults and children.

 Neuropsychological evaluations are commonly requested for the purposes of: